team-nyanpasu/bakuretsu/setup-docker-env.md

 - Run `sudo docker attach <container_name>` to attach to a running container
 - You can use this container how ever you want, probably to install gigabytes of npm packages

-Don't know exactly how you can view the finished webpage locally from inside docker, will require some extra research for that.
-Very likely you'll need to do some extra work to setup the ports to properly run a webserver inside docker and access the page from the host.
-Can write about that here next time.

 How to Setup Environment Inside Docker Container
 ================================================